4 police investigated in woman’s death in Mexican resort

 The attorney general’s office in the coastal state of Quintana Roo did not identify the victim, her nationality or how she died.

+The scenes were reminiscent of the death of George Floyd in Minneapolis in 2020.
+Floyd was declared dead after a white police officer pressed his knee against the Black man’s neck for about nine minutes, holding his position even after Floyd went limp.

+Floyd’s death was captured on widely seen bystander video and sparked sometimes violent protests in Minneapolis and beyond, leading to a nationwide reckoning on race.

-Tthe office said four Tulum police officers - three men and one woman - were under investigation for their probable involvement in the Saturday evening incident.
+The office said four Tulum police officers - three men and one woman - were under investigation for their probable involvement in the Saturday evening incident.
 They said fingerprints and forensic evidence were being examined in the case.

 “There will be no impunity for those who participated in the death of the victim, and all the force of the law will be brought to bear to bring those responsible to trial,” the office said in a statement.